basti/icebergist.com/source/_posts/2016-06-17-using-ransackers-to-search-for-a-key-in-postgresql-json-column.markdown

 SELECT  "transactions".* FROM "transactions"  WHERE ("transactions"."payload" ->> 'invoice_number' ILIKE '%123%')
 ```

-basically performing a search for records in `transactions` table that have a key called `invoice_number` within a JSON column `payload` with value containing a string `123`.
+basically performing a search for records in `transactions` table that have a key called `invoice_number` with value containing a string `123`, within a JSON column `payload`.